ABOUT REBECCA SHANAHAN

 TAILORED, FLEXIBLE SUPPORT FOR PAST, CURRENT AND FUTURE TERTIARY ART STUDENTS

 Welcome!
-I offer tutoring services in Sydney’s inner city to tertiary visual art students and graduates – you may be preparing to enter a tertiary art program, be currently enrolled, or a graduate seeking entry to postgraduate courses or beginning professional practice.
+I offer tutoring services in Sydney’s inner city to secondary and tertiary visual art students and graduates – you may be preparing to enter a program, currently enrolled, or a graduate seeking entry to postgraduate courses or starting professional practice.

 WHY USE A TUTOR?

-All kinds of students seek tutoring – for example, mature-aged students re-entering study, international students studying in Australia for the first time, and practitioners updating their qualifications.
+All kinds of people seek tutoring: HSC students, mature-aged students re-entering study, international students studying in Australia for the first time, practitioners updating their skills and knowledge and art lovers wanting individual instruction.
 Students seek support for a wide range of reasons:

 - While you work confidently in the studio, the associated written tasks are more challenging.